Walker, Texas Ranger: Home media

 Paramount Home Entertainment and CBS Home Entertainment have both released all seasons on DVD in Region 1.
 The Complete 1st Season contains the three pilot episodes and the first full season being labeled as just the first season.
 This has confused some fans, as the episodes are wrongly numbered.
 Seasons 1–6 have been released in regions 2–4.

 On May 12, 2015, CBS DVD released Walker, Texas Ranger – The Complete Collection on DVD in Region 1.

+As of December 2023, the entire series is available digitally in the United States, available on both iTunes and Vudu, either as separate seasons or in a complete series set., as well as Google TV (and by extension YouTube TV) which are only sold as separate seasons.
+Unlike the DVD releases the seasons in the digital releases are correctly numbered.

+As of 2023, Walker Texas Ranger was remastered in High Definition.

 Spin-offs and merchandise

 Television films

 CBS broadcast the television film Walker, Texas Ranger: Trial by Fire, produced by Paramount Network Television (now CBS Studios), on October 16, 2005.
 Chuck Norris, Sheree J. Wilson and Judson Mills reprised their roles, and Clarence Gilyard shot a cameo for the film but was not featured due to the filming's conflict with a long-planned family vacation.
 To fill the void, Judson Mills, who was not in the original script, returned to reprise the role of Francis Gage.
 Nia Peeples, who played the role of Sydney Cooke for seasons 7 and 8, was also not featured in Walker's return to prime-time television.
-The explanation given was that producers decided not to follow much of the original Walker Texas Ranger series, as to give the film a fresh look.
+The explanation given was that producers decided not to follow much of the original Walker, Texas Ranger series, as to give the film a fresh look.
 Even the show's original opening credits with the theme "Eyes of a Ranger" performed by Chuck Norris, was absent from the TV movie.

-Although the return of Walker Texas Ranger did not garner the ratings CBS had hoped for, indications were that CBS was green-lighting future Walker Texas Ranger "movie of the week" projects.
-But as of spring 2006, both CBS and the Norris camp have been silent as to the future of the franchise, leaving many to wonder if it will return.
-Trial by Fire ended with Sheree J. Wilson's character the victim of a courthouse shooting, leaving many viewers to believe that there would be a follow-up movie.

-When they announced their fall 2006 prime-time schedule, CBS said that they would no longer be producing "Sunday Night Movie of the Week" projects, which severely impaired any hopes of Walker's return to television in the foreseeable future.
+Although the return of Walker, Texas Ranger did not garner the ratings CBS had hoped for, indications were that CBS was green-lighting future Walker, Texas Ranger "movie of the week" projects.
+Trial by Fire ended with Sheree J. Wilson's character the victim of a courthouse shooting, leading many viewers to believe that there would be a follow-up movie.
+However, when CBS announced their fall 2006 prime-time schedule, they said that they would no longer be producing "Sunday Night Movie of the Week" projects, which severely impaired any hopes of Walker's return to television in the foreseeable future.
 On May 15, 2007, CBS announced its fall line-up, but this did not include the return of the "Sunday Night Movie of the Week".
 In June 2018, cast members Clarence Gilyard and Sheree J. Wilson expressed interest in reprising their roles in a potential revival of the series, particularly to address the cliffhanger at the end of the post-series film.